The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Recurring meeting intelligence

 Enterprise teams run on recurring meetings: weekly standups, monthly reviews, quarterly planning sessions.
-The right AI meeting assistant tracks patterns across these recurring meetings, surfacing trends like "action items that keep getting pushed" or "decisions that get revisited."
+The right AI meeting assistant tracks patterns across these recurring meetings, surfacing trends like action items that keep getting pushed or decisions that get revisited.

 With Ask Fellow, you can query across all instances of a recurring meeting.
 Ask "What has the engineering team committed to in the last month of standups?" and get a consolidated answer without reviewing dozens of individual recordings.